-Rievaulx Abbey is located in Ryedale on an area which overlooks the River Rye.
+Rievaulx Abbey is located in Ryedale in an area that overlooks the River Rye.
 The ruins are overlooked by an elegant terrace of lawns, complete with Grecian temples.
 These were built in 1758 (Rievaulx Terrace).
 Finally, framing the Terrace and Abbey is a huge area of wooded hillside.

 Rievaulx Abbey is easy to find, on a minor road, half a mile west of the B1257, two and a half miles north-west of Helmsley (Post Code: YO62 5LB).
 Alternatively, drive to Rievaulx after visiting the charming hamlet of Old Byland, two and a half miles away.
 If you are driving to Rievaulx, the car park gets very busy on weekends and sunny days, so be sure to arrive early.

 Walk from Helmsley to Rievaulx Abbey

-The walk from Helmsley to Rievaulx follows the first part of the Cleveland Way National Trail.
+The walk from Helmsley to Rievaulx follows the first part of the Cleveland Way, Helmsley to Sutton Bank section.
 Signposts are easy to spot and marked with an acorn.
-Extend the walk into a seven-mile circular outing, returning to Helmsley via Griff Farm.
-The route takes in some very nice woodland scenery, Blackdale Howl valley.
+The route takes in some very nice woodland scenery in the Blackdale Howl valley.
 The walk is described in my post, follow the Helmsley to Rievaulx bridge section.
 From the bridge, it’s then a short walk to the Abbey.